 Summer 2008 Center interns with actor Richard Schiff.

-Interns may also have the opportunity to perform political research with the Center's sister organization, Council for a Livable World.
+- Contributing to political research, event planning, and administrative tasks for the Center’s sister organization, Council for a Livable World.

 ACADEMIC CREDIT: Yes, if qualified

 HOURS: Full or part-time, 3-4 months in duration (see below for date ranges).

 Winter/Spring Semester (January-late May): November 17

 Please see the top of this page for the exact dates of the next available internship.